Alessandragon/Mparloc/README.md

 A complete posterior pdf of location is provided as a probability map on the computational grids and uncertainty of location is estimate as the range where the probability is over a prefixed threshold.
-In order to improve the speed performance, a pseudo-global search algorithm is implemented to explore in a fast way a even very dense computational grids.
+In order to improve the speed performance, a pseudo-global search (like octree) algorithm is implemented to explore in a fast way a even very dense computational grids.

 ## Config and Installing